coolmich0904/YOUTUBE_CHURN_PRICE_RISK/README.md

 To explore this, I analyzed how churn behavior changes under different pricing scenarios and how far pricing can be adjusted without triggering excessive retention loss.

 The analysis suggests that a +17% price increase provides a reasonable balance between revenue growth and churn risk.

+Data validation and quality checks were performed prior to analysis to ensure accuracy and reliability of results.

 ---